 matplotlib.pyplot.pie(x, bins)

-In the above Python matplotlib histogram syntax, x represents the numeric data that you want to use in the Y-Axis, and bins will use in the X-Axis.
+In the above Python matplotlib pyplot histogram syntax, x represents the numeric data that you want to use in the Y-Axis, and bins will use in the X-Axis.

 Simple matplotlib Histogram Example